lazysquirrellabs/blog/posts/voedingscentrum_1.md

 date:   2019/07/29 20:35:38 +0200
 author: Matheus Amazonas
 categories: jekyll update
-description: An analysis on the development of Voedingscentrum VR: an educational, kiosk-style and Virtual Reality game developed in Unity.
+description: "An analysis on the development of Voedingscentrum VR: an educational, kiosk-style and Virtual Reality game developed in Unity."
 ---
 In this article I analyze the development Voedingscentrum VR, an educational, kiosk-style and Virtual Reality game I helped to develop at [Fantazm](https://www.fantazm.com) from October 2018 until April 2019.
 After a quick introduction about the project, the biggest problems that surfaced during development are explained along with the solutions we found to solve them.
 At the end, a quick conclusion wraps the article up.